Introduction to This Blog Series

 I am on Effexor for anxiety.
 This is working for me as my body feels a lot calmer.

-I attend Alcoholics Anonymous (AA) for my alcohol addiction.
-I have a sponsor, am at the inception of working the AA 12-Step program and am active in finding a meeting that fits to call my home group.
+I attend a 12 Step program for my alcohol addiction.
+I have a sponsor, am at the inception of working the 12 Step program and am active in finding a meeting that fits to call my home group.

-I feel so much more emotionally supported with a return to the AA rooms.
+I feel so much more emotionally supported with a return to the 12 Step rooms.
 There is a kinship there.